awsdocs/amazon-connect-admin-guide/doc_source/add-chat-to-website.md

    As you choose colors, the chat preview updates automatically so that you can see what your widget will look like\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/chatwidget-choose-colors.png)

-1. For **Minimize chat icon**, select the colors for the icon that customers will click or tap to minimize the chat widget\.
+1. For **Minimize chat icon**, select the colors for the icon that customers will choose or tap to minimize the chat widget\.

-1. For **Open chat icon**, select the colors for the icon that customers will click or tap to start a chat with your contact center\.
+1. For **Open chat icon**, select the colors for the icon that customers will choose or tap to start a chat with your contact center\.

 1. Under **Select contact flow**, choose the inbound flow that initiates when a customer starts a chat\.